-Yes, building features are simple; however, the real trick lies in forming right features for the right people.
-The concept allows the designers to pose right questions, create right features and engage with the clients effectively.
+Yes, building features are simple; however, the real trick lies in forming the right features for the right people.
+The concept allows the designers to pose the right questions, create right features and engage with the clients effectively.
 They can do the calculation as to whether a particular feature will fit in the product or not or if it will serve a real user problem?

 Image Credits - Sprintbase